 There are many confusing terms in freight shipping, regardless if you are an experienced shipper or new to the business.
-It is important to be aware of the true meaning of freight terms to properly use them when trouble comes up.
-Not knowing the meaning of certain abbreviations or words can cost you time and money.
-FOB is one of the unusual terms in freight shipping, yet it is very important.
+It is important to be aware of the true meaning of freight terms to properly use them.
+It is especially vital to understand what a FOB is to ensure the FOB terms in your agreeement reduce your transport costs and clearly state who is liable if loss or damage occurs before your goods reach their final destination.
+FOB shipping is one of the unusual terms in freight shipping, yet it is very important.

-FOB is an important note that designates who is liable for the shipments, and who pays all the remaining expenses upon arrival.
-Basically, it states which party is responsible for the shipment, bills, payments, and documentation.
-You will need a FOB note when the shipment is damaged or lost.
+FOB is an important note that designates who is liable for the shipments, who pays all the remaining expenses upon arrival, and when the liability of goods are transferred from buyer to seller.
+Basically, it states which party is responsible for the goods, bills, payments, and documentation.
+You will need a free on board note when the shipment is damaged or lost.
 Depending on who is held liable for the goods, it further defines the returns, claims, or delivery refusal process of the damaged freight shipment.

-The term FOB is not used alone, it always has a note.
-For example, if there is a FOB with origin point, this means that the shipper (seller) is liable for the transportation and loading of the shipment.
-But once it arrives at the destination, the shipper passes the responsibility to the receiver or consignee.
-This way, there are four ways to use FOB for freight shipping:
+The term free on board is not used alone, it always has a note.
+For example, if there is a FOB with an origin point, this means that the shipper (seller) retains liability for the transportation and loading of the shipment.
+But once it arrives at the destination point, the responsibility transfers from the seller to the buyer or consignee.
+With FOB shipping and FOB destination being the main categories in which the title of goods are transferred, there are ultimately four ways to use FOB for freight shipping:

-Both of these marks states who owns the shipments and holds responsibility for it.
+Both of these marks state who owns the shipments and holds responsibility for it.
 If the place of origin is stated, it means the receiver owns the shipment after the BOL is signed.
-In case there is a place of destination, the shipper is being liable for the shipment.
+In case there is a place of destination, the shipper is liable for the shipment.

-Whenever you see freight collect, it means the receiver is accountable for all freight charges and payments, and vice versa, if it’s freight prepaid the liable party is the shipper (seller).
+Whenever you see freight collect on the BOL, it means the receiver is accountable for all freight charges and payments, and vice versa.
+If it’s freight prepaid, the liable party is the shipper (seller).